Are you ready for DIY Easter Eggs Inspiration? Here are some DIY decoupage Easter Eggs ideas that you can make now to use for Spring decorating.

 How to Decorate with Decoupage Easter Eggs?

-First, I love how the bird eggs turned out.
-They are such a fun addition to this hurricane candleholder.
+First, I love how the bird eggs turned out, and they really brighten the coffee table centerpiece.
+They add a stylish touch to this thrifted hurricane candleholder.

 I added a mix of large and small eggs to the candleholder.

-The floral napkin decoupage Easter eggs look great hanging from tree branches or these moss stems.
+The floral napkin decoupage Easter eggs would also look great in a bowl or jar.
+However, their delicate design will look amazing hanging from tree branches or moss stems.

 Rudy says, “It’s already EASTER!?”